 top of page

-Deluchi’s artistic development was profoundly influenced by prominent guitarists and musicians, including Guilherme Vincens, João Luiz, Robert Trent, Paulo Martelli, Fábio Zanon, Vladmir Agostini, and Ian Guest.
-He holds a bachelor’s degree from the Universidade Federal de São João del-Rei (UFSJ), a master’s degree from Radford University (RU), Virginia, and is currently pursuing a doctorate at Stony Brook University, United States.
+His artistic development has been guided by masters such as Guilherme Vincens, João Luiz, Robert Trent, Paulo Martelli, Fábio Zanon, Vladmir Agostini, and Ian Guest.
+He holds degrees from the Federal University of São João del-Rei (UFSJ) and Radford University (RU), and is currently completing his Doctorate (DMA) at Stony Brook University.

 2025-08-07-gravação-octavio-deluchi-macieiras-fotos-lucca-mezzacappa-alta-20.jpg